 - Increased Deliverability:

 All email service providers have their own proprietary algorithm to check how emails are being sent and received.
-If you are sending too many emails at once, the algorithms will trigger spam filters, which leads to deliverability issues; or worse, your account could get blocked.
-Since email warm-up is a slow and gradual process, training the algorithm to think the emails being sent are real and very engaging is made possible and easy.
+If you are sending too many emails at once, the algorithms will trigger spam filters, which leads to deliverability issues, or worse, your account could get blocked.
+Since email warm-up is a slow and gradual process, training the algorithm to think the emails being sent are real and very engaging is made it possible and easy.

 - More focus on sales activities:

 When you are running cold email campaigns, the biggest hurdle is to land in the prospects’ inboxes.
 But if you start facing deliverability issues, instead of utilizing your time to build relationships with engaged prospects, you will spend time resolving issues on your email account.
 Email warm-up ensures that your cold emails reach prospects’ inboxes, and you can spend your time on sales activities — which can help book more meetings.